simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-vs-tryhackme-what-is-best/index.en.md

 One of the notable aspects of HackTheBox challenges is their focus on **realism**.
 The challenges aim to replicate the types of scenarios encountered by cybersecurity professionals in their day-to-day work.
 By completing these challenges, users gain practical experience and develop skills that directly apply to real-world cybersecurity challenges.

 A defining characteristic of HackTheBox challenges is their level of **difficulty**.
 They are intentionally designed to be **challenging** and require users to think critically, **be creative**, and employ unconventional approaches to problem-solving.
 The complexity of the challenges pushes users to go beyond standard solutions and think **outside of the box**.
-This fosters a mindset of innovation and adaptability, which are highly sought-after skills in the cybersecurity industry.
+This builds a mindset of innovation and adaptability, which are highly sought-after skills in the cybersecurity industry.

 For example, in a web application security challenge, you might encounter a vulnerable website that requires you to exploit various vulnerabilities such as SQL injection, cross-site scripting (XSS), or remote code execution.
 By successfully identifying and exploiting these vulnerabilities, you gain a deeper understanding of web application security and learn how to secure against such attacks.